bayinfosys/bayinfosys.github.io/_posts/2026-01-01-34-bitcoin-ai-economics.md

 keywords: ["bitcoin", "ai economics", "tokens", "hashing", "energy", "llm"]
 topic: "Perspectives"
 last_modified_at: 2025-01-01
+seo_title: "Bitcoin and AI: How Their Economic Structures Converge"
+related:
+  - 37-bitcoin-21M
+  - 45-fat-protocols-for-ai
+  - 38-austrian-AI
 ---

 # Similarities in the Bitcoin and AI Economies